Sheltered housing schemes offer specially designed housing for older people in clusters of unfurnished self-contained flats or bungalows.

 Some schemes are complexes with communal facilities such as a lounge, laundry, guest room and gardens.
 Others are groups of bungalows or flats often with a small individual garden.
 Most have access to some communal and social facilities.
 Accommodation is available for couples and for single people.

-Every sheltered housing scheme within the borough has recently moved to a floating support model of support delivery.
+Every sheltered housing scheme within the borough has moved to a floating support model of support delivery.
 This means that there is no longer a staff presence on site at sheltered housing schemes.
 Residents will have access to an intercom system linked to a 24 hour call centre for times of emergency.

-Sentinel Housing Association and Sovereign Housing Association have already moved to a floating support model of support delivery within sheltered housing.
+Sentinel Housing Association and Sovereign Housing Association have moved to a floating support model of support delivery within sheltered housing.
 Other landlords will be moving to this model of support over the next two years.
 At the moment, all other landlords operate with a non-resident Scheme Manager or Estate Manager during office hours (Monday to Friday).

 - What is floating support?